 — Golem, Worm

 To let things slide for the sake of peace and friendship when a person has clearly gone wrong, and refrain from principled argument because he is an old acquaintance, a fellow townsman, a schoolmate, a close friend, a loved one, an old colleague or old subordinate.
 Or to touch on the matter lightly instead of going into it thoroughly, so as to keep on good terms.
 The result is that both the organization and the individual are harmed.
-This is one type of liberalism.

 You keep on persevering if you’re not dead,